snaplet/docs-old/docs/06-tutorials/github-actions.md

 It checks out the repository, in order to access the `SNAPLET_DATABASE_ID` from `.snaplet/config.json`, then it installs the Snaplet CLI and runs the `snaplet snapshot create` command.

 :::tip
-Use `snaplet snapshot restore` instead to restore the last captured snapshot rather than creating a new one.
+Use `snaplet snapshot restore -y` instead to restore the last captured snapshot rather than creating a new one.
 :::

 ## Adding Secrets to GitHub